 The resources should not be used to investigate matters which are trivial, or which have little or no impact on the public.
-Any decision whether to investigate allegations that the Code of Conduct has been broken will be a proportionate response to the issues raised and expected outcomes and will take into account the wider public interest and the costs of undertaking an investigation.
+The decision whether to investigate will therefore, be a proportionate response to the issues raised and expected outcomes and will take into account the wider public interest and the costs of undertaking an investigation.

-Complaints will be investigated where the allegations have substance and are reasonably considered to be serious matters such as corruption, bullying and misuse of power in public office for example.
-Allegations are unlikely to be investigated where the matter complained about does not raise a significant matter of public interest.
+Complaints will only be investigated where the allegations are reasonably considered to be serious matters such as corruption, bullying and misuse of power in public office for example6.
+Allegations are unlikely to be investigated where the complainant has not suffered significant personal injustice as a direct result of the actions of the Councillor complained about, or where the matter complained about does not raise a significant matter of public interest.